-How to Incorporate in Colorado
+How to Start a Corporation in Colorado

 Per CO Rev Stat § 7-90-701, every Colorado corporation must appoint and maintain a registered agent.
 You don’t need to hire a registered agent, but if you do, make sure your registered agent will list their address on your articles wherever possible to ensure maximum privacy.